AcademySoftwareFoundation/rez/docs/source/context_bundles.rst

 built, it's possible that the dynamic linker will attempt to resolve them to libraries found outside of the bundle.
-For example, this is possible in linux if an `elf <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_ (``.so``) contains an absolute searchpath in its rpath/runpath header to a library in another package.
+For example, this is possible in linux if an `elf <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_ (``.so``) contains an absolute search-path in its rpath/runpath header to a library in another package.

 Rez bundling performs a library patching step that applies various fixes to solve this issue (use :option:`--no-lib-patch <rez-bundle --no-lib-patch>` if you want to skip this step).
 This step